Pinocchio says, "Something supernatural is about to happen to my nose." What happens?

 Really she was just giving him a tip - after all, Pinocchio had no idea where to go.

-This may seem really minor, but it just bugs the crap out of me.
-In the latest release of Pinocchio, during the song "Give a Little Whistle" they cut out certain phrases.
-Not even dirty phrases, they're Jiminy saying "Right!" and "Look out Pinoke!"
-Why?!
-For what purpose, to what end, why would those phrases need to be taken out?!
+This may seem really minor, but in the latest release of Pinocchio, during the song "Give a Little Whistle" they cut out certain phrases.
+Not even dirty phrases, they're Jiminy saying "Right!" and "Look out Pinocchio!"
+Why?
+For what purpose, to what end, why would those phrases need to be taken out?